-Home health agencies are continually faced with challenges to receive appropriate payment for their claims.
-Face to Face (F2F) has been an exceptional burden since its inception in January 2011 with the constant changes in interpretation and documentation expectations.
-The denial rate based on inadequate or insufficient F2F documentation continues to average 59% of claims reviewed.
-Further, increased focus on documentation of home health certification and re-certifications in the last 2 years has added to the burden of denials for home health agencies.
+Face to Face (F2F) documentation has been an exceptional burden for home health agencies (HHAs) ever since its inception.
+With constant changes in interpretation and documentation expectations, the denial rate based on inadequate or insufficient F2F documentation continues to average 59% of claims reviewed.
+Further, increased focus on documentation of home health certification and re-certifications in the last few years has added to the burden of denials for home health agencies.

 Everyone involved in home health must be knowledgeable about the Probe and Educate and Pre-Claim Demonstration Projects and work together to ensure home health documentation is meeting the requirements so claims are paid on first submission.
 Survival of the health agency is dependent on submitting compliant claims and documentation to support the provision of documentation that supports both eligibility and coverage criteria.